At ENO we are committed to nurturing talent

-The ENO Harewood Artists programme enables exceptionally talented UK-trained singers to perform with a major opera company while receiving specialist coaching, support and guidance.
+Our Harewood Artists programme enables exceptionally talented British and British-trained singers to perform with a major opera company while receiving specialist coaching, support and guidance for two-three years.

-John McMurray, ENO’s head of casting, together with Sophie Joyce, casting and ENO Harewood Artists manager, oversee the programme and ensure that its members receive a variety of training, including coaching sessions with head of training Jane Robinson, consultant coach Michael Pollock and ENO music staff.
+The programme is led by members of the ENO Casting and Music team who oversee the programme and ensure that Harewood Artists receive a variety of training, including coaching sessions with ENO’s Head of Vocal Coaching & Development, Jane Robinson, consultant coach Michael Pollock, and ENO music staff.